DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforeclear_event.md

 ### Description

-@short: fires before a spreadsheet is cleared
+@short: Fires before a spreadsheet is cleared

 ### Usage